Summer Sessions Registration for Visiting Students

 It is a serious violation of university policy for a student to attend any class without first registering for it.
 Instructors may not make exceptions to this policy.

-BROWSE over 300 online courses
+BROWSE our courses

 REVIEW important dates and resources